Further’s cofounder on middle seats, contraband fruit, and the journey through India that inspired a career in travel

 What was your first vivid place memory?
 The London Underground.
 When I was three my family lived in England while my dad was on sabbatical, and I was absolutely mesmerized by the Tube — so much so that my parents gifted me a subway train set, which I still have somewhere.

 What was the last place you visited that took your proverbial breath away?
-A perfect moonrise over Joshua Tree National Park, late last year.
-God I love the Desert Southwest.
+A perfect moonrise over Joshua Tree National Park during a solo road trip last winter.
+I’ve got a serious jones for the Desert Southwest.

 In what city or town do you feel most inspired?
-The aforementioned Hanoi, along with Mumbai, London, Sydney, Rome, Los Angeles, NYC, and Trancoso, Brazil.
+Mumbai, London, Hanoi, Sydney, Rome, Los Angeles, and my home city of New York.
+Also Johannesburg.
+Can’t forget Istanbul.
+Wait, did I mention Trancoso, Brazil?

 Is a “bad” trip as worthwhile as a “good” trip?
 Oh absolutely.
 Also, the trips that go horribly, hilariously wrong are more fun to write about (and read about).
 I’ve got enough bad-trip stories to fill three books, and I wouldn’t have it any other way.